HDCong/MyDailyLeetCode/README.md

 Find the smallest value and greatest in the rest of the array.
 The profit equal to the different between 2 values.

+## Day 10

+### Jun 20th, 2020

+### Problem 10: Linked List Cycle

+Define 2 pointers: the slow and fast pointer.
+Each loop, slow = slow.next, fast = fast.next.next
+If fast is null or fast.next is null return false
+If slow == fast return true.